Effective January 7, 2025, the act:

 - Specifies the number of district court judges for that district; and

 - Reduces the number of district court judges for the eighteenth judicial district.

-The bill specifies that at the election in November of 2024:
+The act specifies that at the election in November of 2024:

 - There will be an election for the district attorney for the eighteenth judicial district from the electors of Arapahoe county;

-- There will be an election for the district attorney for the twenty-third judicial district from the electors of the counties of Douglas, Elbert, and Lincoln; and
+- There will be an election for the district attorney for the twenty-third judicial district from the electors of Douglas, Elbert, and Lincoln counties; and

 - Any district court judge of the eighteenth judicial district who is eligible for retention may stand for retention election from the electors of the eighteenth judicial district.